Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Introduction and main results

 The directed polymer model describes a random walk whose law is exponentially tilted by a random environment.
 The strength of the environment is described by a non-negative parameter $\beta\geq 0$, corresponding to the inverse temperature, which we will refer to as disorder strength.
-Individual models may vary but the vast majority is constructed as follows: consider the law $\pP_{N,x}$ of a nearest neighbour (n.n.) random walk of length $N$ starting at $x\in\mathbb{Z}^d$.
+Individual models may vary but the most common definition is as follows: consider the law $\pP_{N,x}$ of a nearest neighbour random walk of length $N$ starting at $x\in\mathbb{Z}^d$.
 Furthermore, let $\w=(\w_{n,z})_{(n,z)\in \mathbb{N}\times \mathbb{Z}^d}$ be a family of random variables with law $\dP$ (independent of $\pP_{N,x}$).
 For a fixed realisation of $\w$, the directed polymer measure of length $N$ and disorder strength $\beta\geq 0$ is then defined using the following change of measure